 - Please report to Reception to sign out once the event is finished, and to return the chairs and Disclaimer notice.

 Guidance for Society, Club, Charity and Commercial Activity on Library Premises

-- The University Libraries exist for the primary purpose of providing for study, resources and academic meetings.
-The café, vending machines, notices and other support activities are all designed to support this primary purpose.
+(1) The University libraries exist for the primary purpose of providing for study, resources and academic meetings.
+The cafe, vending machines, notices and other support activities are all designed to support this primary purpose.

-- From time to time, the University may carry out promotions for defined University or community-based activities that are relevant for the patrons of the Libraries.
+(2) From time to time, the University may carry out promotions for defined University or community-based activities that are relevant for the patrons of the libraries.
 These will be minimal in impact and minimal in physical presence.

 The University of Dundee allows students to host bake sales on LLC premises to raise money for charitable organisations or University Societies, but has no liability for products consumed from this stall.
 Food preparation is done by the students themselves.
 Please be aware that consumption is at your own risk.

 The notice should be returned to Security once the bake sale is over.